 Skin Cancer Types

 There are three most common types of skin cancer, known as basal cell carcinoma, squamous cell carcinoma, and melanoma.
 They are categorized as follows:

 Basal Cell Carcinoma

-is the least dangerous, but the most pervasive, type of skin cancer, although it can grow and spread quickly by gnawing away at neighboring cells and tissue as it expands, causing a sore or ulceration that may eventually pose a significant threat.
-When this cancer mutates and spreads, it usually becomes increasingly aggressive, growing and spreading more rapidly, and causing more severe damage, which may necessitate a more complicated treatment later on if not treated in time.
-This cancer usually appears and begins to develop slowly in the area of the scalp, face, neck, and ears, and may affect the chest, shoulders, arms and hands.
+is the least dangerous but the most pervasive type of skin cancer.
+However, it can grow and spread quickly by gnawing away at neighboring cells and tissue as it expands, causing a sore or ulceration that may eventually pose a significant threat.
+When this cancer mutates and spreads, it usually becomes increasingly aggressive, growing and spreading more rapidly and causing more severe damage, which may necessitate a more complicated treatment later on if not treated in time.
+This cancer usually appears and begins to develop slowly in the scalp, face, neck, and ears and may affect the chest, shoulders, arms, and hands.
 Basal cell carcinoma accounts for approximately 75% of all cases of skin cancer.